 REGENT JESUS SALAS ACADEMIC ACTIVIST SCHOLARSHIP

-The Jesus Salas Academic Activist Scholarship is conferred annually, usually in the Spring, to a Chican@ and Latin@ Studies Program Undergraduate Certificate student who has both excelled academically and made outstanding service contributions to the Chican@ and Latin@ Community.
-Administered by the CLS Program, the award is named in honor of longtime activist Jesus Salas for his continuous commitment and dedication to the advancement and well-being of the Chican@ and Latin@ community.
+The Jesus Salas Academic Activist Scholarship is conferred annually to a Chican@ and Latin@ Studies Program Undergraduate Certificate student who has excelled academically and made outstanding service contributions to the Chican@ and Latin@ Community.
+Administered by the CLS Program, the award is named in honor of longtime activist Jesus Salas for his continuous commitment to the advancement and well-being of the Chican@ and Latin@ community.
 Regent Salas earned a Master’s degree in Political Science at the University of Wisconsin-Madison, and in 1964 he helped found the Obreros Unidos, a Wisconsin agricultural labor union (more information).
 He was also the first Latino executive director of United Migrant Opportunity Services, Inc. He served on the University of Wisconsin Board of Regents from 2004 to 2007, and was an instructor at the Milwaukee Area Technical College for many years.
-Students may apply for the award through the Wisconsin Scholarship Hub (WiSH).
-The Deadline for Spring 2021 is April 5th.
+Students may apply through the Wisconsin Scholarship Hub (WiSH).
+The Deadline for Spring 2021 is April 12th.